PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Managing Statuses Trees: Allow the user to reorganize his Skills Trees database using the sort and filter features(alphabetically, date updated, etc...).

 - **Hazard Creation**:
+  - Setting up Hazard List:
+    - We can decide if our battle template can trigger one or several hazard events at the same time or not.
+For the latter case, triggering another hazard event will replace the previous one.
   - Hazard Creation:
     - We can decide if Hazards can be deactivated by some character's Skills and/or Special Abilities.

 ## 5. Product Details